-Lab #1 (see list at end of syllabus to see list of labs): Introductions, set-up, and expectations (Note: Labs meet Wednesday, Thursdays and Fridays of every week - you must attend the lab you are registered for!
-Bring your i>Clicker each week.)
+Lab #1 (see last page of syllabus for list of labs): Introductions, set-up, and expectations (Note: Labs meet Wednesday, Thursdays and Fridays of every week - you must attend the lab you are registered for!
+Bring your iClicker each week.)

-Lab Assignment before Week 2: Obtain i>Clicker and bring it to lab if you did not this week.
+Lab Assignment before Week 2: Obtain iClicker and bring it to lab if you did not this week.

-InQuizitive Chapter 1: Available for completion 9/26 through 8pm Sunday, Oct 2.
+InQuizitive Chapter 1: Available for completion 9/24 through 8pm Sunday, Sept 30.

-Oct 3: Psychological methods Oct 5: Biology & Behavior
+Oct 1: Psychological methods Oct 3: Biology & Behavior